valley-behavioral-health/Data-Science/present.md

-There is very little variance.
+There is very little variation.
 Too little.
-For the average client, not even one variable, out of 233, will change for the entire period under consideration.
+For the average client, not even one variable, out of 237, will change for the entire period under consideration.
 We can't make a prediction if we don't know about any changes.

 As stated above, to predict a rare event like hospitalization, we need very robust data and this doesn't cut it.

-Unfortunately, after the long wait for the data and a steep learning curve for using big data tools like AWS and Dask, we were nearly six weeks into labs before we fully realized how lacking our data set truly is.
-Perhaps others may follow if our partner is able to create a richer dataset.
+Unfortunately, after the long wait for the data and a steeper than anticipated learning curve for using big data tools like AWS and Dask, we were nearly six weeks into labs before we fully realized how lacking our data set truly is.
+This is a project worth doing, hopefully others will be able to help make it happen if our partner is able to create a richer dataset.

 Thanks for listening!